 Customers purchase a product because they believe it will meet their needs and solve their problem.
 However, adoption setup stages are not always clear.
 If best practices aren't specified at the start and they don't see value right away, it's an uphill battle to gain back their trust and undo bad habits.

-A well-thought post-purchase strategy will enable your products or services to be usable and useful.
+A well-thought-out post-purchase strategy will enable your products or services to be usable and useful.

 One way companies gain their customers' attention is providing in-product and email walkthroughs and instructions as soon as the customer receives a payment confirmation.
 This limits the confusion, technical questions, and distractions from the immediate post-purchase euphoria.

-Lean into customer complaints and suggestions and it will change the way you operate your business.
-Criticism often times has negative connotations, however, if you flip problems to opportunities you can easily improve your business to fit the customer's needs.
+Lean into customer complaints and suggestions, and it will change the way you operate your business.
+Criticism often has negative connotations.
+However, if you flip problems to opportunities you can easily improve your business to fit the customer's needs.

-Take customer suggestions seriously and act on those recommendations to improve design, product and system glitches.
-Most customer support success metrics is paramount to the customer experience and this mentality should trickle down to every aspect of the organization.
+Take customer suggestions seriously and act on those recommendations to improve design, product, and system glitches.
+Most customer support success metrics are paramount to the customer experience and this mentality should trickle down to every aspect of the organization.

 4. Nurture customer relationships.